From A Wiki of Ice and Fire

 A Dance with Dragons

-Pycelle continues his duty as Grand Maester but is wary of Mace Tyrell, who is wroth with Pycelle at revealing Maergary's requests for moon tea.
-He even requests guards from Ser Kevan out of fear for his personal safety.
-Pycelle's fears prove justified, as he is killed in his chambers, not by Tyrell men but by Lord Varys, who removes both him and Kevan Lannister to ensure they cannot repair the damage Cersei had done to the kingdom and the Lannister-Tyrell alliance.
+Pycelle continues his duty as Grand Maester but is wary of Lord Mace Tyrell, who is wroth with Pycelle at revealing Maergary's requests for moon tea.
+He requests guards from Ser Kevan Lannister out of fear for his personal safety.
+Pycelle's fears prove justified, as he is killed in his chambers, not by Tyrell men but by Lord Varys, who removes both him and Kevan to ensure they cannot repair the damage Cersei had done to the kingdom and the Lannister-Tyrell alliance.

 References and Notes